 As in most things, further discussion showed that the operative answer “it depends”.
 A business with employees, rented space, inventory, or real assets was almost certain to be shuttered by the trustee, even if only long enough to bring a motion to abandon the business.
 A one man consulting business was much less likely to present the risks that drove trustees to lock the doors.

 A commercial lawyer advised that, if you filed a case with an operating business that might trigger the trustee’s desire to close the business, counsel should contact the trustee immediately with the facts and be prepared to bring a motion to compel abandonment of the business on shortened time.
-It was clear that the sooner the court could hear the motion, the more comfortable the trustee would be.
+It was clear that the sooner the court could hear the motion, the more comfortable the trustee would be which was a big relief for Jimmy John Shark to think about new opportunities.

 This issue is not present when the business is owned and operated by a corporation or LLC, since that entity is a distinct legal personage from the debtor.
 The value of the shares in the entity is an asset of the debtor’s bankruptcy estate but the business itself belongs to the entity.
 It can, in my experience, continue operating while the shareholder files Chapter 7.